ellerenad/RoboArmController/docs/NEXTSTEPS.md

   - FIXME Fix the path where the model is stored after

-- Test tensorflow whole lifecycle
 - consider adding a gitignore for the jupyter checkpoint file
+- Migrate to tensorflow 2.0

 ------------------------